domoritz/leaflet-locatecontrol/README.md

 Run the demo locally with `python -m SimpleHTTPServer` and then open http://0.0.0.0:8000/demo.

+To generate the minified JS and CSS files, use [grunt](http://gruntjs.com/getting-started) and run `grunt`.

 ## Thanks

 To all [contributors](https://github.com/domoritz/leaflet-locatecontrol/contributors) and issue reporters.

 ## License